 - Logic bombs

-Let’s just get this straight.
-This isn’t your annual “happy birthday” message from Grandma and Grandpa.
-When it comes to cyber security, birthday messages carry some of the most severe dangers.
-These manipulative algorithms are all over the web and appear as a result of a message digest (MD), which is a defective hash function.
+This isn’t your annual “happy birthday” message from your grandparents.
+This is something dangerous with some of the most severe consequences.
+These manipulative algorithms are all over the web and appear as a result of a message digest (MD)—a defective hash function.
 Birthday message attacks appear in the form of questionnaires that are conducted by hackers.
-Victims will be tricked into submitting important sets of data right to the hacker, which gives them complete ability to take control of your network.
+Victims are tricked into submitting important sets of data to the hacker, which gives them what they need to take control of your network.

-Passwords can be easily stolen with brute-force attacks, which refers to when hackers try guessing your password as many times as possible to take possession of your password information, simply by just guessing the characters.
-This can even be accomplished if your passwords are encrypted.
-In order to prevent others from cracking into your network, it’s important that you use strong passwords, multi-factor authentication, and an account lockout system that automatically locks out password codes for new users.
+Passwords can be easily stolen with brute-force attacks, which refers to when hackers try guessing your password as many times as possible to take possession of it.
+This can be accomplished if your passwords are encrypted.
+In order to prevent outsiders from cracking into your network, it’s important that you use strong passwords, multi-factor authentication, and an account lockout system.

-When it comes to cyber security, there is no one better to have in your corner than one of the experts from Computer Technology Management Services.
-We’ll be there to ensure that your network is left unharmed from any and all cyberthreats.
+When it comes to cybersecurity, there’s no one better to have in your corner than Computer Technology Management Services.
+We’re here to ensure that your network is left unharmed from any and all cyberthreats.
 Schedule a free security evaluation with the CTMS team today.